We work every day to create a world in which people no longer die by suicide.

 Advocates for suicide prevention can and do make a difference.
 By educating the public, they change the way people think and talk about suicide and mental illness.
 By educating leaders and communities, they help to shape new laws and policies.

 At AFSP, we work hard every day to create a world in which people no longer die by suicide.
 Making sure that federal laws and policies serve that end is one of our most important goals.

-Hundreds of AFSP Suicide Prevention Advocates across the country are working to shape state and local policies aimed at reducing the number of people who die by suicide.
+Thousands of AFSP Suicide Prevention Advocates across the country are working to shape state and local policies aimed at reducing the number of people who die by suicide.